 Run Larapinta is a 4 day, 4 stage trail running race along the most spectacular sections of the iconic Larapinta Trail in Australia’s Northern Territory – a life changing experiece for anyone who gives it a go!
 Long course and Short courses available, along with single-stage entry options.

 In 2021 we have TWO events to look forward to with not only the April event going (ahead after 2020 was postponed), but another 200 participants can also join us in August 2021!

-Entires are still available for both the APRIL and the AUGUST 2021 events.
+Entires are still available for APRIL, but the AUGUST event has SOLD OUT (22/02).

 “I loved this event.
 It challenged me and I hope I am a better prepared runner because of it.
 The landscape we ran through is unbelievably beautiful and inspiring and I want to spend more time there.
 The event organisation was flawless and allowed us runners to just get on and enjoy ourselves.”
 Andrew, 2019 participant